 Vintage

 I grew up making my own clothes, so a sewing machine has always been a mainstay in my home.
-I remember dreaming about owning a Bernina sewing machine one day after I worked at a Bernina shop in Logan, Utah.
-It took almost 50 years but I finally got one, thanks to the money my mom left me after she died.
+I recall dreaming of owning a Bernina sewing machine one day, after working at a Bernina shop in Logan, Utah.
+It took almost 50 years, but I finally got one, thanks to the money my mom left me after she died.

-I will never part with that machine, it means too much to me.
-My first sewing machine was a Singer, then a BabyLoc.
+I will never part with that machine; it means too much to me.
+My first sewing machine was a Singer, then a BabyLock.
 My grandmother even gave me a Singer Treadle machine.
 They were great machines and served me and my family well for many years.

 I really should add knitting to this section.
-We can knit better ones compared to some we can buy at the store.
+We can knit better items compared to some that we can buy at the store.

 Cooking From Scratch: